Movable-Antenna Enhanced Multiuser Communication via Antenna Position Optimization

-For each algorithm, the combining matrix of the BS and the transmit power of users are expressed as a function of MAs' position vectors, which are then optimized by using the gradient descent method in an iterative manner.
+For each algorithm, the combining matrix of the BS and the transmit power of users are expressed as a function of MAs' position vectors, which are then optimized by using the proposed multi-directional descent (MDD) framework.
 The convergence of the proposed two algorithms is analyzed, and an alternative solution for the single-user case is also presented.
-Simulation results validate the efficacy of the proposed MA-enhanced multiple access systems, where the total transmit power of multiple users can be significantly decreased compared to conventional FPA-enabled systems.
+Simulation results validate the efficacy of the proposed MA-enhanced multiple access systems, where the total transmit power of multiple users can be significantly decreased compared to conventional FPA systems employing antenna selection (AS).
 The results also reveal that the interference mitigation gain of MA systems over FPA systems becomes more pronounced for larger number of users and higher achievable-rate targets.
 Besides, the performance gain of MAs is highly depended on the number of channel paths between the BS and users as well as the size of the spatial region for moving antennas.
 Moreover, we evaluate the impact of imperfect field-response information (FRI) on the solution for MA positioning.
 It is shown that the proposed algorithms can achieve a robust performance even if the estimated angles and coefficients of the channel paths are inaccurate.